lrakla/Disaster-Response-Pipeline/README.md

 # Disaster-Response-Pipeline
-A ML pipeline project which categorizes tweets received during disaster time period using data provided by Figure Eight.
+This is an NLP project which categorizes tweets received during disaster time period using data provided by Figure Eight using a supervised machine learning.
+The end result of the project is a web dashboard which can categorize new messages.

+# Approach
+1. Firstly, an ETL pipeline is run which combines the messages and categories dataset, removes duplicates, turns categories into separate columns and stores the clean data in an SQLite database.
+2.

 # Project Components